Nxai Pan National Park: Ultimate Visitors Guide 2024

 We embarked on our Nxai Pan National Park camping and self-drive safari at the beginning of February – the green season in the Makgadikgadi Basin.

-We didn’t know it at the time, but we would have many more close encounters like this.
+We didn’t know it then, but we would have many more close encounters like this.

-In this article, we’ve included general information to help with your planning as well as our stories and experiences of Nxai Pan camping and our self-drive safari.
+In this article, we’ve included general information to help with your planning and our stories and experiences of Nxai Pan camping and our self-drive safari.

 Nxai Pan National Park_elephants-at-watering-hole